osfans/trime/README.md

 ## Getting Started

-### Prerequisite
+### Prepare

 Android SDK should be correctly installed and configured.
-If you are new to Android, Android Studio may be installed to provide it.
+If you are new to Android development, please install Android Studio.

 ### Build